 Resources to help you learn

-- Rabbit Helper's Guide: Publication # BU-08083 (2004)
+- Rabbit Helper's Guide

-State Fair Exhibit Rules
+State Fair Exhibit Guidelines

 Each county may submit 2 entries total from 50135 and 1 entry from 50137.

-Prepare a display focusing on any activity related to the animal science project.
+Prepare a display focusing on any activity related to the rabbit project.
 Demonstrate the skills and knowledge you have gained through the animal project you studied.
 The exhibit may include, but isn’t limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you’ve learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
 Live animals are not permitted as exhibits in this area.
 For safety reasons, exhibits cannot include glass, syringes with needles or any other sharp objects.

-50137 Animal Science Ready4Life Challenge
+Animal Science Rabbits Ready4Life Challenge: (SF 50137)

+Open to 11- to 18-year-olds enrolled in any Rabbit project.
 Exhibits in this category must include the following: a) a physical representation of the career or business product such as a model, prototype or display/portfolio that includes images of accomplished work; b) verbal or written explanations that demonstrate knowledge of the related career or business fields, potential careers, and the appropriate requirements for achievement in those fields.
 The judging criteria for this class values thoroughness of career and/or business exploration and pursuit above the workmanship of the physical specimen on display.